 You will continually be working this stitch from left to right.
 This will form the little cross at the bottom of each stitch.

-Here is how it looks once the needle is pulled through.
+Here is how it looks once the needle is pulled through for the first stitch.

 Continue making the stitches following these three easy steps and the five points of the pattern.